 - The craters might have never received sunlight because it at very low angles in the Polar Regions and thus, increasing the chances of presence of ice on such surfaces.

-- The lunar surface area at the south pole of the Moon that remains in shadow is much larger than North Pole thus making moon’s South Pole interesting.
+- The lunar surface area at the south pole of the Moon that remains in shadow is much larger than the North Pole thus making moon’s South Pole interesting.
 This also increases the probability of the existence of water in permanently shadowed areas around it.

-Aspirants of UPSC exam are advised to check other relevant topics for Essay and GS III paper.
+Aspirants of the UPSC exam are advised to check other relevant topics given below for the comprehensive preparation of their upcoming examinations-

 Aspirants can check BYJU’S UPSC Notes page for free GS1, GS2, and GS 3 notes.